Noct (video game): Development

 Noct was crowdfunded through the website Kickstarter, where developer Chris Eskins sought to raise CA$22,000, starting in August 2014.
 The game was successfully funded on 19 September 2014 and finally ended on 24 September 2014 with a total of CA$36,363 pledged.
 Noct was greenlit for release on the platform Steam through its Steam Greenlight on 26 September 2014.
 A prototype of the game was playable at PAX South 2015.
 In September 2015, it was announced that Noct would be released on 22 October that year.
-Noct was released on 21 October into Steam's early access programme, with a full release planned for January 2016.
+Noct was released on 21 October into Steam's early access programme, with a full release initially planned for January 2016.

 The game remains in development and Mark Chong streams the process live via his Twitch channel.
 In August 2022, he stated that his idea to rewrite the game's inventory system and subsequent scope expansion caused the production to be slowed down significantly; he believed that, without his input, Eskins would have finished and released a smaller-scope game much earlier.